 Different sensors feature different characteristic lines, and selecting the sensor with the most suitable characteristics is usually a trade-off.
 Important characteristics associated with the characteristic line that are most often considered for the selection of a sensor are:

-i) The sensitivity c which describes the change of the output when a change of the input occurs, i.e., the slope of the curve at a certain operating point xe = xe* (Kalantar-zadeh, 2013, p.
+i) The sensitivity c, which describes the change of the output when a change of the input occurs, that is, the slope of the curve at a certain operating point xe = xe* (Kalantar-zadeh, 2013, p.
 17):

 c=∂xa∂xexe=xe*